urbanairship/passtools-python/README.md

 passtools-python
 ==============

-Official Python SDK for the PassTools API The SDK make is easy to manage Apple Passbook passes through the PassTools API.
+Official Python SDK for the PassTools API

 ## Resources